zaforf/isp/_pages/nnfromscratch.md

 *A funky model; (5,3,1,3,5)*
 </div>

-Because of these awesome functions I can make any model architecture I choose.
+Because of these awesome functions, I can make any model with any architecture I choose.
 Obviously, some are better than others, but most reach at least 95% accuracy by 10,000 epochs on the Iris dataset.

 ## Modelling Functions

 My neural network works pretty well on the Iris dataset, but theoretically it should be able to model any function!
-I tried to model the `sin(x)` and similar functions, here are my results:
+I tried to model `sin(x)` and similar functions; here are my results:

 <div align="center" markdown="1">